*This post may contain affiliate links. Read more »

 😸Quick as a Cat: Craving some delightful freaking noodles in a flash?
 From prep to plate in less than half an hour, the good news is you can make this more than 48 times a day, and still have time to eat the darn stuff!

-✅ Tested and Approved Worldwide: Like all of my recipes, this one’s been fine-tuned to perfection and put to the test by a dedicated group of recipe testers across the globe, including in Indonesia.
+✅ Tested and Approved Worldwide: Like all of my vegan recipes, this one’s been fine-tuned to perfection and put to the test by a dedicated group of recipe testers across the globe, including in Indonesia.
 You're guaranteed a delightful outcome wherever you are on the planet because I took the time and care to ensure it.

 Rice Vermicelli